wevote/DataScience/README.md

 voter_sitewide.ipynb has graphs for the data taken from this link https://api.wevoteusa.org/apis/v1/docs/sitewideVoterMetricsSyncOut/

-daily_sitewide.ipynb has graphs for the data taken from this linkh https://api.wevoteusa.org/apis/v1/docs/sitewideDailyMetricsSyncOut/
+daily_sitewide.ipynb has graphs for the data taken from this link https://api.wevoteusa.org/apis/v1/docs/sitewideDailyMetricsSyncOut/